kebaldwi/DNAC-TEMPLATES/LABS/LAB1-PNP-PREP/README.md

 ![json](./images/DNACenterDNSentries.png?raw=true "Import JSON")

 ## Lab Section 3 - Testing
-Please use the testing for the method used above
+Please use the testing for the DNS Discovery method used above

-### Step 3.1a - DNS Resolution
+### Step 3.1a - DNS Resolution Tests
 To test the environment to ensure its ready, we need to test a few things.

 First from a windows host use the nslookup command to resolve ***pnpserver.dcloud.cisco.com***.
 Connect to the windows workstation and within the search window search for CMD.
 Open the application and type the following command: